White-label and private-label infused beverage manufacturing Ingredient strategy for beverage brands

 Why ingredient strategy matters

 Ingredients are not just a formula detail.
 They shape the product story, manufacturing path, label language, customer expectation, and quote process.
-A THC beverage with the same dose can feel completely different depending on whether it is built as a clean seltzer, a fruit spritzer, a soda, a coffee, a tea, a mocktail, or a functional beverage.
+A THC beverage with the same dose can feel completely different depending on whether it is built as a clean seltzer, fruit spritzer, soda, coffee, tea, mocktail, or functional beverage.

 Ingredient choices also affect what has to be tested, what must appear on the label, what the product can responsibly claim, how stable the beverage may be, and how the drink will taste after production.